vuw-research-computing/raapoi-docs/docs/notebooks.md

 ## Starting and Working with a Jupyter Notebook

 Running Jupyter notebooks on Rāpoi is usually a two step processes.
 First you start the jupyter server on a compute node - either via an interactive session or an sbatch job.
+Then you connect to Rāpoi again via a new ssh session port forwarding the port selected by Jupter to your local machine for the web session.
+There is a potentially simpler method at the end of this guide using firefox and tab containers.

+The first step is getting and modifying a submission script.

 Example submission scripts are included at `/home/software/vuwrc/examples/jupyter/`
 ```bash